couper64/webservice/README.md

     docker build -t fastapi-app -f Dockerfile.fastapi . docker build -t celery-app -f Dockerfile.celery .

-Create a single network for all of the containers involved in the project.

-    docker network create webservice

 The following command will run the container in "*detached*" mode with the same name as the Docker image whilst forwarding host's port 8000 to container's port 8000.